 In the final analysis, the chances are slim to nil that you’ll find yourself in the “obese” category without also carrying a lot of body fat or using steroids.

 The home truth is that the reason so many people like to rail against BMI is because it’s often a number they don’t like.

 Instead of telling people the truth—that being overweight or obese is bad for you, and BMI is good at predicting who falls into these two categories—they point to the shortcomings of BMI as evidence that it doesn’t matter.

-Summary: If you’re obese according to BMI charts, there’s a 95% chance you’re actually obese if you’re a man and a 99% chance you’re obese if you’re a woman.
-If you’re overweight according to a BMI chart, then you’re also probably overweight and could benefit from losing weight.
+If you’re obese according to BMI charts, there’s a 95% chance you’re actually obese if you’re a man and a 99% chance you’re obese if you’re a woman.
+If you’re overweight according to a BMI chart, then you’re also probably overweight and could benefit from losing weight (unless you lift weights or have a naturally muscular build).

 BMI is based on your height and weight, and your height isn’t going to change.

 So, in effect, tracking your BMI is no different than tracking your body weight.

 In other words, it’s better to track your body composition than your weight or BMI, which is what you really want to improve.

 Body composition refers to how your body breaks down in terms of fat, muscle, water, bone, etc, and is a much more helpful metric for tracking your progress.

 There are a few different methods and models for calculating body composition, but we’ll stick with a simple one for the purposes of this article—one that separates your body into two categories:

 - Fat mass, which is all of the fat in your body.

 - Fat-free mass (often referred to as FFM or lean body mass), which is everything in your body that isn’t fat, including muscle, bone, blood, organs, water, glycogen, and more.

 By monitoring these things—as opposed to BMI or just body weight—we can better understand our health and how quickly we’re moving toward our physique goals.